YungChunLu/Notes-of-Elements-of-Programming-Interviews/binary-trees.md

 ### Create A Tree

-* This implementation should be improved by
+* This implementation should be improved by using class
-  * using class
-  * find a way to release un-used nodes

 ```cpp
 // n: The number of nodes